PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Description of PointPCA

 \subsection{Correspondence}

-Identifying matches between two sets of points, is generally an ill-posed problem.
-To favor lower complexity, we make use of the nearest neighbor algorithm for identification of correspondences between two point clouds, similarly to the majority of existing solutions.
-For this purpose, one model is selected as the reference and the other is set under evaluation.
-In particular, for every point $\mathbf{b}_i$ that belongs to a point cloud under evaluation $\mathcal{B}$ (i.e., $\mathbf{b}_{i} \in \mathcal{B}$), a matching point $\mathbf{a}_i \in \mathcal{A}$ is identified as its nearest neighbor in terms of Euclidean distance, and is registered as its correspondence.
-Formally, for a point cloud under evaluation, a correspondence function is defined as $c^{\mathcal{B}, \mathcal{A}}: \mathcal{B} \xrightarrow{} \mathcal{A}$ with $c^{\mathcal{B}, \mathcal{A}}(\mathbf{b}_i) = \mathbf{a}_i$.
-Note that, different sets of matching points are obtained when iterating over the points of $\mathcal{B}$ to identify nearest neighbors in $\mathcal{A}$, with respect to starting from $\mathcal{A}$ to find matches in~$\mathcal{B}$; that is, when setting $\mathcal{A}$, or $\mathcal{B}$ as reference, respectively.
-In our case, we set both the pristine and the impaired models as reference, and we use a max operation in order to obtain a final prediction independent of the reference selection.
-This is commonly referred in the literature as symmetric error~\cite{Alexiou2018a, Javaheri2020a}.
+Identifying matches between two sets of points is an ill-posed problem.
+To favor lower complexity, we use the nearest neighbor algorithm for the identification of correspondences between two point clouds, similar to the majority of existing metrics (e.g.,~\cite{Tian2017a,Alexiou2018a,Alexiou2020a}).
+For this purpose, one point cloud is set as the reference and the other as the point cloud under evaluation.
+Then, for every point $\mathbf{b}_i$ that belongs to the point cloud under evaluation $\mathcal{B}$ (i.e., $\mathbf{b}_{i} \in \mathcal{B}$), a matching point $\mathbf{a}_i \in \mathcal{A}$ is identified as its nearest neighbor in terms of Euclidean distance, and is registered as its correspondence.
+Formally, for the point cloud under evaluation, the correspondence function is defined as $c^{\mathcal{B}, \mathcal{A}}: \mathcal{B} \xrightarrow{} \mathcal{A}$ with $c^{\mathcal{B}, \mathcal{A}}(\mathbf{b}_i) = \mathbf{a}_i$.

+Note that, different sets of matching points are obtained when iterating over the points of $\mathcal{B}$ to identify nearest neighbors in $\mathcal{A}$, with respect to starting from $\mathcal{A}$ to find matches in~$\mathcal{B}$; that is when setting $\mathcal{A}$, or $\mathcal{B}$ as reference, respectively.
+In our case, we set both the pristine and the impaired point clouds as reference, as further described in Section~\ref{ssec:predictors}, and we use a max operation~\cite{Tian2017a,Alexiou2018a,Alexiou2020a} to obtain a final prediction that is independent of the reference selection.
+This is commonly referred to in the literature as symmetric error~\cite{Alexiou2022a}.